 Item Definition Milk Supply For a month, total kilograms of milksolids collected by Fonterra in New Zealand, including: Milk supplied on non-standard terms, such as winter milk and milk supplied under contract, and Milk on-sold to third parties.
 For a Season, the sum of Milk Supply for each month in the Season.
 Reference Commodity Product A commodity group included in the Reference Basket.
 Primary Reference Commodity Product The principal product in a Product Stream, and currently comprises WMP and SMP.
 Reference Basket The Reference Commodity Products included in the calculation of Farmgate Milk Price Revenue for the Farmgate Milk Price Commodity Business.
 The Reference Basket may be modified under Rule 3.
 The initial Reference Basket comprises WMP, SMP, Butter, AMF and BMP.
-Standard Specification Product In respect of each Reference Commodity Product, a product specification from Fonterra's Specification Management System (or its successor system) which can reasonably be regarded as being representative of an undifferentiated commodity product and which Fonterra manufactures in material quantities.
+Standard Specification Product comprises WMP, SMP, Butter, AMF and BMP.
+In respect of each Reference Commodity Product, a product specification from Fonterra's Specification Management System (or its successor system) which can reasonably be regarded as being representative of an undifferentiated commodity product and which Fonterra manufactures in material quantities.
 Standard Specification Products currently comprise the following products sold by Fonterra on GDT: AMF Premium 210kg drum - NZ BMP UHT - NZ Butter Unsalted - NZ SMP Medium Heat - NZ WMP Regular - NZ Product Specification The Milk Price Group shall establish and maintain a Product Specification for each Standard Specification Product that contains the following information: The Composition Target The Valued Component Usage The Specification Limit

 Item Definition All other information that would ordinarily be contained on a bill of materials for the Standard Specification Product and that is required to identify all the inputs (and the quantities of each) required in the Standard Specification Product's manufacture.
+Each Product Specification is subject to sign-off by an Independent Expert.
 Product Mix For a Season, the percentage of Milk Supply allocated to each Designated Product Stream.
-Sales Cost For a Season, the amount calculated under Rule 17.
+Sales Cost For a month Season , the amount calculated under Rule 17.